CAPTURE Workshop Details

 Lodging may or may not be included with tuition.

-If lodging is included in tuition, there will be options available at the workshop location, be it a hotel, lodge or other rented facility.
-You will be contacted beforehand for your preferences with these options.
+If lodging is included in tuition, there will be options available at the workshop location, be it a host family’s home, a hotel, a lodge or other rented facility.

 At some locations, limited lodging is available for free